"The name is the thing, and the true name is the true thing. To speak the name is to control the thing."

 - This is also true for Dragonborn, as the Greybeards summon them to High Hrothgar by calling out their true name via the Thu'um.

 - In the Nintendo 64 Game, Aidyn Chronicles: The First Mage, A massive portion of the quest is for the main character to learn his true name and thus gain the power to defeat the Big Bad

-- City of Villains brings us the voodoo-themed Mr. Bocor.
+- The game brings us the voodoo-themed Mr. Bocor.
 At the behest of a contact, the Player Character can attempt to blackmail Mr. Bocor into working with them by threatening to publish his true name.
 In classic trickster form, though, Mr. Bocor implies Hello, Insert Name Here has the wrong true name.

 Now, what has she sent in this envelope?
 Ah, of course.
 How droll.
 The child has uncovered what she thinks is my true name, and now believes she can blackmail me into telling you what I know.

 Well, maybe I'll tell you, but not because of her.